Submissions

 • References.

-In order to broaden the scope and citation potential of the articles, articles in English are welcome.
-The proper translation of the document is the responsibility of the authors.
+We publish manuscripts in Spanish, English, or Portuguese.
+In order to broaden the scope and citation potential of articles, articles in English are welcome.
+The authors are responsible for the proper translation of the document.

 Translations

-Psicoperspectivas is willing to add the English version of articles accepted or previously published in the journal, in Spanish or Portuguese.
-In this case, please send the translation to the Editor-in-Chief, requesting the incorporation of the file.
+Psicoperspectivas is willing to add the English version of articles previously accepted or published in the journal in Spanish or Portuguese.
+In this case, send the translation to the Editor, requesting the incorporation of the file.
 Although the translation is the responsibility of the authors, it must adhere to the original document.

 Use of Artificial Intelligence (AI)

 When authors use artificial intelligence (AI) and AI-assisted technologies in the writing process, they should only do so to improve readability and language.
-The application of technology should be done with human oversight and control, and authors should carefully review and edit the output, as AI may generate results that appear authoritative but may be incorrect, incomplete, or biased.
+The application of technology must be done with human supervision and control, and authors must carefully review and edit the result, as AI can generate results that appear authoritative but may be incorrect, incomplete, or biased.

-AI and AI-assisted technologies should not be listed as author or co-author, nor cited as author.
+AI and AI-assisted technologies should not be listed as authors or co-authors, nor should they be cited as such.
 Authorship implies responsibilities and tasks that can only be attributed to and performed by humans.

 Blinded article

-There should be no information about the authors, such as names, institutional affiliations and references that may break anonymity, nor the projects in which the manuscript is registered, nor the institution that approved the research design.
-It is necessary to make sure of this because the file will be sent to peer reviewers.
+No information about the authors, such as names, institutional affiliations, and references that could compromise anonymity, should be included, nor should the projects in which the manuscript is enrolled or the institution that approved the research design.
+This must be ensured as the file will be sent to peer reviewers.

-When submitting the manuscript, authors should attach a letter of originality that includes the information omitted in the submitted manuscript, which should also be registered in the journal's website (as metadata) when submitting the manuscript.
+When submitting the manuscript, authors must attach a letter to the Chief Editor including the information omitted from the submitted manuscript, which must also be registered on the journal's website (as metadata) at the time of submission.
+The letter of originality must be submitted at the time of submission.
+The article's metadata must be completed by the authors.

 • Font type and size: Times New Roman 12 pts.

-• Manuscript length: 8,000 words maximum (all elements and sections are considered).
+• Manuscript length: 8,000 words maximum (including all elements and sections).

-• Limit of references: 50 (except in the case of literature reviews).
-50% of them must have been published in the last five years.
+• Reference limit: 50 (except in the case of literature reviews).
+50% of these must have been published in the last five years.

 Title

-• To facilitate subsequent dissemination of the article on the Internet, it is recommended that it be a single sentence.
+• To facilitate the subsequent dissemination of the article on the internet, it is recommended that the title be a single sentence.

 Abstract

-It should be written in a single paragraph, i.e., without a period, and contain the main theoretical aspects, research objectives, methodological procedures used, most relevant results and conclusions of the research process.
-An English translation must be provided with the title Abstract.
+It must be written in a single paragraph, i.e., without separate paragraphs, and contain the main theoretical aspects, research objectives, methodological procedures used, most relevant results, and conclusions of the research process.
+An English translation must be provided with the heading Abstract.

-• The words 'Resumen' and 'Abstract' must appear as Heading Level 1 APA.
+• The words ‘Summary’ and ‘Abstract’ must appear as APA Level 1 Headings.

-• Maximum length of the abstract in each language: 200 words.
+• Maximum length of the summary in each language: 200 words.

 Keywords

-Include between three and five keywords, following the Abstract.
+Include between three and five keywords after the Summary.
 Translate them and include them after the Abstract.

-The manuscript should be clearly divided into the sections mentioned above, according to the type of document.
+The manuscript must be clearly divided into the sections mentioned above, according to the type of document.

 • The Introduction section does not have a heading.